web-dahuyou/NiceTab/README.md

 - Option to **Show "Send To" modal when sending tabs**.
 - Option to **Retain duplicate groups when sending tabs**.
 - Option to **Retain duplicate tabs when sending tabs**.
+- "**Staging Area**" category is fixed at the top; tabs/tab groups sent will be automatically save to the category.
 - Option to **Show "Send To" modal when sending tabs**.
 You can send tabs to a specified category or tab group.
 - Configurable **Exclude domains for sending tabs** (regex supported) so certain sites or pages are never sent to NiceTab.
 - Option to **Open tab group in a new window when opening**.